TheCurryMan/GithubIntro/README.md

 # GithubIntro

-A basic introduction to teaching Git and GitHub
+This repo is part of a Youtube tutorial about basic Git and GitHub.
+Teaching how to Create Forks and Pull Requests.